l-mb/l-mb.github.io/_posts/2021-01-22-single-vendor-floss.md

 I am broadly defining success as reasonably wide-spread adoption and utilization.
-At this point, multiple parties have a vested interest in the on-going success of the project, since they've build their own value on top or around - that might be a SaaS offering, consulting, training, or using it in business contexts, or even home use.
+At this point, multiple parties have a vested interest in the on-going success of the project, since they've build their own value on top or around - that might be a SaaS offering, consulting, training, using it in business contexts, or even just personal use.

-The single-vendor needs a sufficiently large portion of these to pay them; be that for support, maintenance, additional features, consulting, training, certification.
-And now they're in direct competition with a number of their own formerly-cherished community members!
+The single-vendor needs a sufficiently large portion of these to pay them to sustain their own business; be that for support, maintenance, additional features, consulting, training, certification.
+And thus, they're in direct competition with a number of their own supposedly-cherished community members!
 Uh-oh.
-This creates a business incentive for competition at lower prices (or, in a fictional world, for higher quality).
+And there is always a business incentive for competition to lower prices (or, in a fictional world, for higher quality).

+## Maintaining the competitive advantage

 It's either impossible or very costly (which in profit-maximizing capitalism are interchangeable terms) to maintain said competitive edge while on equal footing with the other players.

-Hence, at some point, they'll necessarily have to try and imbalance the field.
-Modifying the license, trademarks, patent enforcement, withholding improvements, restricting use, we know the playbook.
+Hence, at some point, they will necessarily have to try and imbalance the field.
+Modifying the license, trademarks, patent enforcement, withholding improvements, restricting use, increasing the barriers to collaboration, not accepting contributions so they can maintain control
+- we know the playbook.

+### The inevitable fork in the road

-Alas, this is a slippery slope - there'll come a point at which this creates a sufficient incentive for others to take the last commit before they applied the disruptive license change and fork the project.
+Alas, this is a slippery slope - there will come a point at which this creates a sufficient incentive for others to take the last commit before the vendor applied the disruptive license change and fork the project.

-(Another outcome is that they switch to a different project, and the original mostly withers.
+(Another outcome is that folks switch to a different project more to their liking, and the original mostly withers.
 Not typically desirable either, since it reduces the potential customer base, but hey, those remaining are obviously captive.)

 Because for **them** - that project that's the core of the single-vendor's business?
 It's *just* infrastructure. *Their* value lies elsewhere.

-They would (and *will*) benefit from amortizing the cost of infrastructure maintenance, development, support across the community rather than paying excessive profit margins.
+They would (and *will*) benefit from amortizing the cost of infrastructure maintenance, development, support across the community rather than paying someone else's above-market-average profit margins.

+### Value-driven consequences

-For the sake of this argument, I will ignore those that will walk away from the project because it now violates the spirit and values of Free, Libre, and Open Source projects.
+For the sake of this argument, I will ignore those community members that will walk away from the project because it now violates the spirit and values of Free, Libre, and Open Source projects.
 Said single-vendor would be negligent if they were dismissive of the impact this can and will have, however.
 (Still, they almost always do, because it's not easy to relate to values that cannot be expressed in annual returns.)
 Feeling wronged, ethics, and, yes, spite are incredible motivators to create a more successful alternative.
 This will contribute significantly to the consequences - it will make it easier for said others to recruit and/or provide them with an alternative to switch to.

 # Decision time

-A single-vendor project can succeed as a product up to that breaking point.
+A single-vendor project can succeed as a single-vendor product up to that breaking point.
 (Unless they fail the execution, or the project technically falls behind, but I am assuming a moderately successful project here.)

-That works if essentially their cost is somewhat limited to paying the developers, technical writers, support engineers, etc - the whole point of division of labor is, after all, benefitting from specialization.
-One can pay even rather comfortable salaries for these experts; they are the means of production.
+If their cost is mostly limited to paying the developers, technical writers, support engineers, and reasonable operational costs, this is a valid business proposition - the whole point of division of labor is, after all, to benefit from specialization.
+One can pay even rather fair and comfortable salaries.
 And since economy of scale comes into play as overhead is amortized across many, there is some growth potential in this.

+Such models exist - as both dedicated organizations, or as departments handling Free, Libre, Open Source within larger businesses.

+## Why is this success a failure?

-So, failure according to which metric, you ask?
-It *cannot* sustain the above-market-average profit margins and exponential growth required by investors.
+So, failure according to which metric then, you may ask?

+Such a model *cannot* deliver, much less sustain, the above-market-average profit margins and exponential growth required by investors.

+It may appear to for a time, but eventually, the market catches up.
+The commoditization is built into Free, Libre, Open Source infrastructure much deeper than many other areas.

 The trick is to exit before the investors catch on - or be bought by one of those companies for whom you're just infrastructure and have your business model transformed.
-If that is too expensive, they'll just
+If that is too expensive, they will just
 - either individually or by coming together - swat your business model like an annoying fly.